ckingdon95/MooreAg/README.md

 Temperature is set to output from the DICE model.
 If the user specifies `pulse=true`, then temperature is set to output from the DICE model with a 1 GtC pulse of CO2 emissions in 2020.

-If `floor_on_damages` = true, then the agricultural damages (negative values of the `agcost` variable) in each timestep will not be allowed to exceed 100% of the size of the agricultural sector in each region.
+If `floor_on_damages` = true, then the agricultural damages in each timestep will not be allowed to exceed 100% of the size of the agricultural sector in each region.
-If `ceiling_on_benefits` = true, then the agricultural benefits (positive values of the `agcost` variable) in each timestep will not be allowed to exceed 100% of the size of the agricultural sector in each region.
+If `ceiling_on_benefits` = true, then the agricultural benefits in each timestep will not be allowed to exceed 100% of the size of the agricultural sector in each region.

 **MooreAg.get_ag_scc**